evilsocket/sum/README.md

 * running your algorithm
 * ... waiting ...

-This is an attempt to make these tedious tasks simpler if not completely automated.
+This is an attempt to make these tedious tasks (and many others) simpler if not completely automated.

 ## What is SUM